whoAbhishekSah/json-dereference-online/README.md

   - No, this app doesn't store or sell your personal data in any way.
 (Or send to a server in N.Korea/China for that matter)

 - What tools does this app use?
   - This app uses the [json-schema-deref](https://github.com/cvent/json-schema-deref) to perform the said job.
-This app is a dumb wrapper around thi